wharryman/wharryman.github.io/aggre-anno-orderby.md

 Exam.objects.values('class__name', 'name').order_by('class__name', 'name).annotate(Avg('score'))
 ```

+You'll get results for every unique combination of class name and exam name.

 Btw, you can change the order of that queryset, i.e. Exam.values().annotate().order_by(), and it'll work, but the order_by() has to be there.

+Maybe I should change the title here - Aggregation, Annotation, Aggrevation?
+Aggrovation?
+Order_By(Alliteration)?
+Heh.